 But therapy and self-understanding is also one of the greatest and most life-changing gifts we can give ourselves.
 It can be emotionally liberating and help to free us from the bonds of our past.
 It can restore our faith in life, people and ourselves.
 It can allow us to find closure from our traumas and to start a new chapter of change and creativity in our lives.

 Therapy is about the connection and relationship between two people, and many relationships defy the limits of listed areas.
-If you don't fall into any of my listed areas but you think we would still make a good match, please get in touch with me!
+No matter what your personal background, please get in touch if you think we would make a good match!